 Spider Posted September 13, 2017 Report Share Posted September 13, 2017 The 'I' registers have been a slight source of confusion for me given their unique erm properties, at least as I understand it. :unsure: :) Quote Link to comment Share on other sites More sharing options...

 IRF Posted September 13, 2017 Report Share Posted September 13, 2017 The I register is something different I think (and is still a bit of a mystery to me - it controls the Interrupts).
 I was referring to the IX and IY register-pairs, which work just like HL, but you can specify bytes at a specific offset from the 'origin'. e.g. look at how the guardian code works.
-You access them by using a 'shift byte' in front of the regular Z80 operation byte ('DD' for IX, 'FD' for IY). :) jetsetdanny and Spider 2 Quote Link to comment Share on other sites More sharing options...
+You access them by using a 'shift byte' in front of the regular Z80 operation byte ('DD' for IX, 'FD' for IY). :) Spider and jetsetdanny 2 Quote Link to comment Share on other sites More sharing options...

 Recommended Posts